-Registrar: Steven Borawski Location: Serrick Campus Center Room 204 Hours: M-F 8:30 a.m. -4:30 p.m.
-Phone extension: 2358
+Hours: M-F 8:30 a.m. -4:30 p.m.

-Primary services provided by the Registrar Office include the scheduling of classes, recording of grades, maintenance of transcripts, verification of enrollment, evaluation of transfer credits, degree audit checks, veteran benefit certification, and processing of graduation applications.
+Primary services provided by the Office of the Registrar include the scheduling of classes, recording of grades, maintenance of transcripts, verification of enrollment, evaluation of transfer credits, degree audit checks, veteran benefit certification, and processing of graduation applications.
 We are committed to maintaining accurate information while protecting privacy.
 The Registrar's Office further supports the academic mission of Defiance College by consistently enforcing its academic policies.